-As a lawyer, I have seen countless accident reports.
+As a South Carolina personal injury lawyer, I have seen countless South Carolina car accident reports.
 Along with the FR-10, the crash report provides a diagram and description of how the collision occurred.
 The report also indicates what the “at-fault driver” did to cause the collision.
 Though the officer generally assigns fault to one of the drivers, his conclusion is usually inadmissible in a civil court.
 While criminal judges determine who should get the fine, South Carolina’s civil courts decide who should receive compensation for injuries.

-This type of injustice happens everyday.
-If it ever happens to you, a car accident lawyer may be able to help.
-Often times, I find that at-fault drivers who engage in the type of reckless behavior I described above have a history of dangerous driving.
+This type of injustice happens every day.
+If it ever happens to you, a car accident attorneymay be able to help.
+Oftentimes, I find that at-fault drivers who engage in the type of reckless behavior I described above have a history of dangerous driving.
 Additionally, we may discover through subpoenas and depositions that the driver who injured you was texting, drinking, or under the influence of prescription medication before harming you.